lu-zero/cargo-c/README.md

 # The name can be with or without the header filename extension `.h`
 name = "new_name"
 # Install the header into a subdirectory with the name of the crate.
 This
-# is enabled by default
+# is enabled by default, pass `false` or "" to disable it.
-subdirectory = true
+subdirectory = "libfoo-2.0/foo"
 # Generate the header file with `cbindgen`, or copy a pre-generated header
 # from the `assets` subdirectory.
 By default a header is generated.
 generation = true